U.S., France differ over how to deal with 'explosive' Mali

 'TOXIC BREW'

 ECOWAS has agreed to commit the 3,300 troops for an international force in Mali.
-The troops would mostly come from Nigeria, Niger and Burkina Faso, but other African countries like Chad may contribute troops as well.
-The European Union is expected to help with the training.
+The troops would mostly come from Nigeria, Niger and Burkina Faso, but other West African countries and two or three non-African states may also contribute, Ivory Coast President Alassane Outtara has said.

 But Ban did not offer U.N. financial support for an initial combat mission in Mali.
 The African Union has said it would need "a U.N. support package funded through assessed contributions to ensure sustained and predictable support to the mission."